DiademNetwork/diadem-dapp-boilerplate/README.md

 1 - If it's the first time you develop on application add `127.0.0.1 local.diadem.network` in your `/etc/hosts` file
 2 - Go to `https://local.diadem.network:9000`
 Indeed, facebook force using https

-## TO DO (Technical)

-- Handling technical debt which resulted from fast coding for Hackathon :
-  - Separate components into smaller components
-  - Separate repetitive UI component into their own component + make use of storybook
-  - Add Typescript ? => TBD
-  - CI Integration
-  - Add mocked/stubbed scenarios (for ex failures) in sandbox env